 How Do I Put On Quick Wraps?

 Putting on quick hand wraps is as described – quick!
 Traditional hand wraps can be tedious, especially for beginners.
 The sheer length of traditional wraps means you will be spending a few minutes wrapping each hand, often having to re-adjust for tightness.
-Quick wraps can be put on in less than a minute.
+Boxing fast wraps can be put on in less than a minute.

 Step-By-Step Guide To Putting On Quick Wraps

-Follow along with FightCamp Trainer Coach PJ as he shows you just how to put on quick wraps so you’re ready for your boxing workout.
+Follow along with FightCamp Trainer Coach PJ as he shows you just how to put on boxing quick wraps so you’re ready for your boxing workout.

 Put your thumb through the thumb hole